Baking Soda And Baking Powder Are Same

 Neutralization and Taste

 Another important aspect is the neutralization of the base.
 When baking soda reacts with an acid, it neutralizes the acid, preventing the baked good from tasting overly acidic.
-However, if there isn't enough acid to react with all the baking soda, the excess baking soda can leave a metallic or soapy taste.
+Still, if there isn't enough acid to react with all the baking soda, the excess baking soda can leave a metallic or soapy taste.

 Baking powder, because it contains both an acid and a base, is designed to neutralize itself completely, preventing any off-flavors.
 This is why it's often used in recipes that don't have strong acidic ingredients.